alphagov/govuk-developer-docs/source/manual/architecture-deep-dive.html.md

 24 hours via [automated Jenkins jobs][copy-data-to-staging].
 This way our environments are always roughly in sync, although it's worth noting that email addresses are anonymised and access-limited documents are obfuscated before data is copied.
-The data copying is partly configured in [env-sync-and-backup], however we're gradually [configuring this in govuk-puppet][govuk-env-sync] in the move to AWS.
+The data copying is mostly [configured in govuk-puppet][govuk-env-sync], although apps not hosted on AWS are configured in [env-sync-and-backup].

 [copy-data-to-staging]: https://deploy.publishing.service.gov.uk/job/Copy_Data_to_Staging/
 [env-sync-and-backup]: https://github.com/alphagov/env-sync-and-backup/